 - If you’ve used a ring tin that doesn’t have a latch on the side you can try this to get it out.
 Sit the cheesecake on top of an upturned bowl or similar (smaller than the tin) and slide the ring down off the cheesecake.
 If it’s being stubborn run a knife around it between the cheesecake and the tin.
 Then place the base and cheesecake on the bench.
 Run a long knife around in between the base of the tin and the base of the cheesecake to loosen it and then slide the whole thing onto a flat serving plate.

-If you choose to slice it now, use a large sharp knife to cut it into 10 pieces (or 8 for larger portions).
+If you choose to slice it now, use a large sharp knife to cut it into 10 slices.

 - I like to wipe the knife with a clean damp cloth between cuts to keep the top nice and crumb free.

 Cut or uncut, if you like, grate the extra 50 g of white chocolate all over the top.